andersryanc/Laravel-RequireJS-and-Backbone-Starter/readme.md

-## What is This?

-Switching to a more modular approach to writing JavaScript is unfortunately a more difficult process than we might hope.
-Once you understand the concept of AMD, you then have to figure out the logistics.

-- How do you install RequireJS?
-- What about non-AMD libraries and frameworks?
-- What about dependency management?
-- What about optimization or build processes (concatenation, minification)?
-- What about configuration?

-This repo, along with the associated video tutorial on Nettuts+ should give you an excellent start.
-Also, at some point, be sure to consider Yeoman with RequireJS support.

 ## Setup

 First, of course, download this repo.
-Then, from the Terminal (assuming Node.js installed), install RequireJS.
+Then, from the Terminal (assuming Node.js installed), install RequireJS  and Bower (for dependency management) globally if they aren't already.

-    npm install requirejs

-Next, we need an easy way to deal with dependency management.
-We'll use Bower, from the guys at Twitter.

-    npm install bower
+    npm install -g bower requirejs

 Let's now install the dependencies for this project.
 I'm assuming that we're building a Backbone project, so I've listed RequireJS, jQuery, Underscore, and Backbone as dependencies.